 7 Books Every Fashion Designer Should Read

 No profession is genuinely successful without a spoonful of inspiration and passion.
-Every working professional, especially the creative ones, needs constant inspiration as fuel to their work.
+Every working professional, especially the creative ones, needs constant inspiration to add fuel to their work.
 No matter what field you belong to, willingness and drive to work is a necessity.
-The same applies to the fashion industry, especially if you are a creator – a fashion industry, a fashion illustrator, or anyone else in fashion who creates ideas, dresses, and concepts.
+The same applies to the fashion industry, especially if you are a creator – a fashion designer, a fashion illustrator, or anyone else in fashion who creates ideas, dresses, and concepts.

 Why should you read when you've already studied the subject?

 Yes, you have most likely already read and studied everything you need to in fashion.
 So, what role do books play then?
 Well, think of this.
 There is a vast difference between traditional education and practical education.
 The former is what you get from your fashion designing course, diploma, or graduation.
 The latter is what you learn from practical and more world-oriented platforms like an internship, jobs, fashion weeks, and other mediums.
 Now, books are nothing but a tool that fill the gaps that these two forms of learning may leave.